api-platform/docs/core/jwt.md

 '
 ```

 Note that the `setfacl` command relies on the `acl` package.
-This is installed by default when using the API Platform docker distribution but may need to be installed in your working environment in order to execute the `setfacl` command.
+This is installed by default when using the API Platform
+docker distribution but may need to be installed in your working environment in order to execute the `setfacl` command.

-This takes care of keypair creation (including using the correct passphrase to encrypt the private key), and setting the correct permissions on the keys allowing the web server to read them.
+This takes care of keypair creation (including using the correct passphrase to encrypt the private key), and setting the
+correct permissions on the keys allowing the web server to read them.

-Since these keys are created by the `root` user from a container, your host user will not be able to read them during the `docker compose build caddy` process.
-Add the `config/jwt/` folder to the `api/.dockerignore` file so that they are skipped from the result image.
+Since these keys are created by the `root` user from a container, your host user will not be able to read them during

-If you want the keys to be auto generated in `dev` environment, see an example in the [docker-entrypoint script of api-platform/demo](https://github.com/api-platform/demo/blob/master/api/docker/php/docker-entrypoint.sh).
+the `docker compose build caddy` process.
+Add the `config/jwt/` folder to the `api/.dockerignore` file so that they are
+skipped from the result image.

 The keys should not be checked in to the repository (i.e. it's in `api/.gitignore`).
 However, note that a JWT token could
 only pass signature validation against the same pair of keys it was signed with.
 This is especially relevant in a production